news-y-data/news-y-data.github.io/README.md

 News Y Data is trying to bridge this gap by allowing individuals to post meaningful insights derived from authentic data.
 Inspired by the principles of software development, all posts will be reviewed thoroughly by peers (moderators) to ensure quality.
 Posts are expected to be substantiated by data, preferably in the format of tables and graphs so that everybody can understand.
+[This post](https://news-y-data.github.io/variation-between-elections-results-and-exit-polls) is a sample.

-The project is currently looking for new ideas to improve the process and for content creators and moderators.
+_The project is currently looking for new ideas to improve the process and for content creators and moderators._